After a wet middle of the week, colder air finally in Houston’s forecast

-Today and Thursday
+Today through Thursday

 (Space City Weather is sponsored by Westbury Christian School for this month)